for Your Adopted Rat Terrier

-1. Have basic supplies -- like food, bowls, collar and leash, bed, and toys -- already on hand.
+1. Have basic supplies -- food, bowls, collar & leash, bed, and toys -- already on hand.
 Click here for a handy checklist of recommended items for your new Rat Terrier.

-2. Decide on and set up a confinement area, a place your dog will stay when you cannot provide supervision.
+2. Set up a confinement area, a place your dog will stay when you cannot provide supervision.
 Recognize that the dog will be new to your environment, and giving him too much freedom too soon can set him up to make behavior mistakes.
 Giving him a safe, confined place to be when he is not being supervised will allow for a gradual and successful transition.
-Make the confinement area the place he gets his meals and his favorite toys, ideally in the same part of the home that you spend time together.
+The confinement area should be where he gets his meals and his favorite toys, ideally in the same part of the home that you spend time together.
 A crate works well, but you can also use baby gates or an exercise pen to section off a small safe section of your home.

-3. Get the whole family involved in deciding what the rules and routines will be, and help him learn those rules from the first day home.
+3. Involve the whole family in deciding what the rules and routines will be, and help your dog learn those rules from the very first day.
 Will he be allowed on the furniture?
 Where will he sleep?
 What treats can he have, and when?
 Providing structure helps a dog learn the house rules and helps him feel safe.